-- On January 30, 2017 the Company completed the issue of 360 million common shares of ShaMaran on a private placement basis (the "Private Placement") at a price per share of CAD 0.10 (equal to SEK 0.67) which resulted in gross proceeds to the Company of \$27.3 million (\$26.4 million net of transaction related costs).
-Zebra Holdings and Investments SARL, Lorito Holdings SARL and Lundin Petroleum BV, the Company's major shareholders, subscribed for 43,463,618 shares, 16,984,621 shares and 17,800,000 shares, respectively, in the Private Placement. - The Company completed a financing arrangement in early May 2016 (the "Financing Arrangement") with holders of the \$140.6 million bonds (the "Senior Bonds") of GEP, a wholly owned subsidiary of ShaMaran.
-The Financing Arrangement provides the Company with additional liquidity in 2016 of approximately \$33 million based on the issuance of \$17 million (\$16.2 million proceeds net of transaction costs) of additional super senior bonds ("Super Senior Bonds") and provides terms for the Company to pay bond coupon interest in kind by issuing additional bonds, including approximately \$17.9 million of 2016 coupon interest.
-Also under the Financing Arrangement the Company issued 218,863,000 common shares at a deemed price of CAD 0.105 per share to holders of the Senior Bonds who elected to convert Senior Bonds into ShaMaran common shares which represented \$18 million of Senior Bonds at face value.
-PIK Bonds of \$8.1 million and \$1.0 million were issued under the Senior Bonds and Super Senior Bonds agreements, respectively, to satisfy coupon interest for the six months ended November 13, 2016. - On February 16, 2017 the Company reported estimated reserves and contingent resources for the Atrush block as of December 31, 2016.
+- On January 30, 2017 ShaMaran completed the issue of 360 million common shares on a private placement basis (the "Private Placement") at a price per share of CAD 0.10 (equal to SEK 0.67) which resulted in gross proceeds to the Company of \$27.3 million (\$26.4 million net of transaction related costs).
+Zebra Holdings and Investments SARL, Lorito Holdings SARL and Lundin Petroleum BV, ShaMaran's major shareholders, subscribed for 43,463,618 shares, 16,984,621 shares and 17,800,000 shares, respectively, in the Private Placement. - The Company completed a financing arrangement in early May 2016 (the "Financing Arrangement") with holders of the \$140.6 million Senior Bonds of GEP.
+The Financing Arrangement provides the Company with additional liquidity in 2016 of approximately \$33 million based on the issuance of \$17 million (\$16.2 million proceeds net of transaction costs) of additional super senior bonds and provides terms for the Company to pay bond coupon interest in kind by issuing additional bonds, including approximately \$17.9 million of 2016 coupon interest.
+Also under the Financing Arrangement ShaMaran issued 218,863,000 common shares at a deemed price of CAD 0.105 per share to holders of the Senior Bonds who elected to convert Senior Bonds into ShaMaran common shares which represented \$18 million of Senior Bonds at face value.
+PIK Bonds of \$8.1 million and \$1.0 million were issued under the Senior Bonds and Super Senior Bonds agreements, respectively, to satisfy coupon interest for the six months ended November 13, 2016. - On February 16, 2017 ShaMaran reported estimated reserves and contingent resources for the Atrush block as of December 31, 2016.
 Reserves and resource estimates have remained unchanged from those reported for the prior year.
 Total oil in place is estimated at 1.5 to 2.8 billion barrels, with Total Field Proven plus Probable ("2P") Reserves on a property gross basis estimated at 85.1 MMbbl.
-Total Field Unrisked Best Estimate Discovered Recoverable Resources ("2P + 2C")1 on a property gross basis is estimated at 389 million barrels oil equivalent (MMboe)2.
+Total Field Unrisked Best Estimate Discovered Recoverable Resources ("2P + 2C") on a property gross basis is estimated at 389 million barrels oil equivalent (MMboe).